A-Z Index

 Cardboard contaminated with food, such as pizza boxes, are not recyclable

-bin or other SLAC recycling bins.
+and should not be put in SLAC recycling bins.
 Pizza boxes are only acceptable in bins labeled as "Compostables".

-is handled in your building or where the nearest dumpster is located, check with your building manager or the Facilities
+If you do not know how cardboard is handled in your building or where the nearest dumpster is located, check with your building manager or the Facilities

 Service Desk (x8901).